 If you’re a Security Seeker, you need to be aware that you can:

 - Be overly negative.
 Security Seekers get nervous about financial risk, so they often say “no” to every idea that comes along.
-The Security Seeker can become controlling, using his veto power to keep his partner from exploring her own financial dreams.
+The Security Seeker can become controlling, using his veto power to keep their partner from exploring their own financial dreams.

 - Get stuck in a research rut.
 We call this tendency “analysis paralysis.”
 In other words, Security Seekers can get so caught up in making sure an opportunity is foolproof, they never act.

 - Stifle creativity.
 This challenge doesn’t just impact other people in the Security Seeker’s life, it impacts the Security Seeker, too.
 Over time, that need for security can become so all-consuming.
-So much so that she stops looking at the possibilities of the future and sticks with the certainties.
+So much so that they stop looking at the possibilities of the future and sticks with the certainties.
 And that can be a very subtle form of control.